nschlia/ffmpegfs/README.md

 * **Work on version 1.95 (2.0 pre-release) now in progress.**
 * Feature: Added transcode videos to frame images option.
 Video files can be mounted to folders with jpg/png/bmp files for each video frame.
 * Feature: Reencode to same file format as source file.
 Normally files that already have the selected output format will not be recoded.
-Added --recodesame option to allow transcoding to the same format, either if the target results in the same or smaller size, or always.
+Added --recodesame option to allow transcoding to the same format.

 * See [NEWS](NEWS) for details.